plumed/plumed.github.io/download.md

   PLUMED: a portable plugin for free energy calculations with molecular dynamics, [Comp.
 Phys.
 Comm.
 180, 1961 (2009)](http://doi.org/10.1016/j.cpc.2009.05.011), preprint available as [arXiv:0902.0874](http://arxiv.org/abs/0902.0874)

-The development version is hosted on a [public git repository](http://github.com/plumed/plumed2).
-Feel free to try it and provide feedbacks!